Top 10 Indoor Games for Dogs That Need Motivation

 For most people, running upstairs is pretty exhausting – so it makes sense of smell that it’s a great way to tire your dog out if they’ve been cooped up inside for too long.
 For this activity, you’ll want your dog to start at the bottom of the stairs – have them sit while you throw a toy or treat to the top landing.
 Whenever you’re ready, tell your dog to go fetch!

-It’s important to note that starting at the bottom of the stairs will lessen the risk of stress on your dog’s joints – additionally, make sure to encourage your dog to come back down the stairs at their own pace.
+It’s important to note that starting at the bottom of the stairs will lessen the risk of stress on your dog’s joints – additionally, make sure to encourage your dog to come back down the stairs at a safe pace.

 10. Clean Up